IcEWaRRiOr01/Coding-Bootcamp-Testimonials-Slider/README.md

 ### Useful resources

-- [W3Schools](https://www.w3schools.com/howto/howto_js_slideshow.asp) - This helped me understand how to make sliders reason.
+- [W3Schools](https://www.w3schools.com/howto/howto_js_slideshow.asp) - This helped me understand how to make sliders.
 I really liked this pattern and will use it going forward.

 ## Author